acp29/penn/README.md

 2) Move the extensions.py file from the 'penn' folder into the 'Stimfit' directory

-The 'analysis' module requires Stimfit
+The 'analysis' module requires Stimfit.
 The 'protocols' module requires ACQ4 (interfaced with a MultiClamp amplifier)

 Note that the ephysIO HDF5-based matlab file format used here for efficient